-- Do your research to know what employer(s) will be present at the event. - 2.
-Strategize on which employer(s) you want to connect with and in what order, based on importance and event set up. - 3.
-Talk to a few companies that aren't in your top choices.
+- 1. Review research notes prior to meeting with an organization. - 2.
+Strategize on which employer(s) you want to connect with and in what order, based on importance and event setup - 3.
+Review your talking points before initiating a conversation with the employer(s). - 4.
+Talk to a few companies not in your top choices.
 Practice your brief introduction (elevator pitch) on them.
-(See page 21, for example.) - 4.
-Review your talking points before initiating a conversation with the employer(s).

-- 5. Treat each conversation as a mini-interview-that's exactly what it is. - 6.
+(See page 21, for example). - 5.
+Treat each conversation as a mini-interview-that's exactly what it is. - 6.
 Be sure to get contact information and follow up with each employer.
-(See page 42 for instructions.)
+(See page 43 for instructions.)

-For more information on the Career and Internship Expo, go to usm.edu/cs and click the Online Resources tab.
+For more information on the Career and Internship Expo. go to usm.edu/career-services and click the Online Resources tab.
 Scroll down to find the PDF: "How to Work a Career Expo Guide"